qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/control_codes.md

 * H - BSP - BackSPace - as it always usefully has been.
 * I - TAB - TABulate - as it always usefully has been.
 * J - ENT - ENTer - as it always usefully has been.
-* K - VRT - ViRtical Tabulate - as it always usefully has been.
+* K - COA - COlumn Align - move down a line and adjust to last horizontal tab with enter height adjust.
-* L - PAG - PAGe - a new page marker or clear screen for blank page.
+* L - RPP - RePrint Page - a new page marker or clear screen for blank page.
-* M - RDO - ReDO - allows a little more functionality.
+* M - RPL - RePrint Line - allows a little more functionality.
 * N - NWI - NeW Insert - allows a little more functionality.
 * O - OII - Open Include Insert - allows a little more functionality.
-* P - POS - Print Old Skool - go all `old skool` in the data medium.
+* P - EXP - EXPort - go all `old skool` in the data medium.
 * Q - QUT - QUiT - finalize and exit/quit.
 * R - RFH - ReFresH - see if anything is changed since the last time.
 * S - SIC - Save Incorporate Cloud - perhaps some extended functionality.